Britain asks regulator to investigate Murdoch’s planned Sky takeover

 The British government said on Thursday it would refer Rupert Murdoch’s planned takeover of European pay-TV group Sky to regulators to decide if the deal was in the public interest.

-Murdoch’s U.S. TV business Twenty-First Century Fox, which own 39 per cent of Sky, notified the European Commission of its £11.7-billion ($19.11-billion) bid earlier this month, opening a window for Britain to intervene.
+Murdoch’s U.S. TV business Twenty-First Century Fox , which own 39 per cent of Sky, notified the European Commission of its £11.7-billion pound ($19.23-billion) bid earlier this month, opening a window for Britain to intervene.

 - Twenty-First Century Fox Inc$30.740.00(0.00%)